vdaas/vald/docs/contributing/coding-style.md

 #### Risk

+Before applying mock to the object, you should be aware of the following risks.

-- We don't know if the dependent object is correct.
+- We do not know if the dependent object is correctly implemented or not.
-- We don't notice the change in dependency.
+- We cannot notice the change in dependency.